apiato/documentation/docs/optional-components/criterias.md

 - Every Container MAY have its own Criterias.
 However, shared Criterias SHOULD be created in the Ship layer.

 - A Criteria MUST not contain any extra code, if it needs data, the data SHOULD be passed to it from the Actions or the Task.
-It SHOULD not run (call) any Task for data.
+It SHOULD not call any `Task` for data.

 ### Rules {#rules}